 This section provides a summary of some of the potential effects, mitigation measures and monitoring commitments from the effects assessment.
 For the full effects assessment, please refer to the Design and Operations Report.
-CULTURAL HERITAGE No effects to cultural heritage are anticipated during the operations phase.
+CULTURAL HERITAGE Three archaeological sites (determined to be historic Euro-Canadian) were identified during the Stage 2 archaeological assessment that are recommended for a subsequent Stage 3 archaeological assessment prior to construction.
+There are no properties or buildings designated as heritage properties/protected properties, nor are any properties within the project area currently recognized for their heritage or cultural value by the Municipality of West Grey, or the Ontario Heritage Trust.
+Except for the McKechnie Cemetery (adjacent to the substation) there are no landscape features that will be significantly impacted by the development of the East Durham Wind Energy Centre.
+Mitigation measures were considered and it was recommended that the substation be erected as far away from the cemetery as possible and that the cemetery be separated from the substation with a vegetation screen.
+No effects to protected properties, archaeological resources or heritage resources are anticipated as a result of the operational phase of the Project.
 NATURAL HERITAGE RESOURCES (SUCH AS WETLANDS AND FORESTS) Disturbance or mortality to wildlife (e.g. birds and bats) may occur due to collisions with turbines.
 To avoid or lessen these effects, operational mitigation techniques may be implemented.
 Monitoring will consist of three years of post-construction mortality surveys for birds and bats which will be submitted to the Ministry of Natural Resources.
+Potential effects from operational and maintenance activities on Significant Wildlife Habitat, Significant Woodlands, Significant Valleylands, and Provincially Significant Wetlands are included in the Design and Operations Report.
 SURFACE WATER AND GROUNDWATER Water contamination is possible, although unlikely, due to accidental spills associated with maintenance activities.
 A spill response plan will be developed and an emergency spill kit will be kept on site.
 In addition, the Ministry of the Environment and the local municipalities will be notified of any spills.
-EMISSIONS TO AIR Maintenance vehicles may create dust and increase emissions to air.
+Design and Operations Report Summary EMISSIONS TO AIR Maintenance vehicles may create dust and increase emissions to air.
 To reduce the amount of dust generated, the speed of maintenance vehicles will be limited.
 All construction vehicles will meet provincial emissions regulations.
-Design and Operations Report Summary NOISE The operation of turbines and the substation may increase noise levels experienced by some residents.
+NOISE The operation of turbines and the substation may increase noise levels experienced by some residents.
 Turbines will be set back at least 550 m from all residents who are not leasing their land for the Project to avoid or lessen the effects.
 Noise modelling was also conducted to predict and ensure that noise levels from the operating turbines and substation will not be greater than limits set by the Ministry of Environment.
 Any noise-related complaints will be tracked and follow-up monitoring will occur as required.
 LOCAL INTERESTS, LAND USE AND INFRASTRUCTURE Turbines, access roads, and the substation will result in a minor reduction in usable agricultural land.
 To avoid or lessen these effects, the length of access roads will be minimized where possible.